carpentries-incubator/hermes_metadata_lesson/episodes/xml_schema.md

 - What is a XML schema?
 - What are the basic elements of a XML schema?
-- What is a schema used for?
+- What is a XML Schema used for?

 :::

 ::: objectives

-- Knowledge of basic elements of a XML schema.
+- Knowledge of basic elements of a XML Schema.
 - Familiar with the basic structure.
--
+- Ability to understand simple XML Schemas.
 :::

 As you have learned there are standards for annotating data in the Humanities.
 To ensure that the data is properly standardized and interoperable so it can be imported in for example databases for the cultural heritage, technical schemas are used.
 In the field of humanities and cultural studies, this is often done by using a XML Schema.
 This is not the only option, but it is the most common.
 It describes the structure and technical rules of an XML document as well as its elements and therefore establishes rules for annotating its content.
 The syntax is XML.
-A schema is stored in the .xsd (XML Schema Definition) file format.
+A XML Schema is stored in the .xsd (XML Schema Definition) file format.

 It is characterised by the use of a schema tag as the container element for the whole document: